CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Services-and-Daemons-in-Cumulus-Linux.md

 ### systemctl Subcommands

-`systemctl` has a number of subcommands that perform a specific operation on a given service.
+`systemctl` has subcommands that perform a specific operation on a given service:
 - **status** returns the status of the specified service.
 - **start** starts the service.
 - **stop** stops the service.